-Helping tackle climate change -Building sustainable investment value
+Helping tackle climate change -

+Building sustainable investment value

-Our investment divisions vary considerably in terms of the nature of investment and business activity and in relation to opportunities to influence board and management attitudes and decisions towards long-term sustainable outcomes.
+Our investment divisions vary considerably in

+terms of the nature of investment and business

+activity and in relation to opportunities to

+influence board and management attitudes

+and decisions towards long-term sustainable

+outcomes.
-For this reason, just as our investment strategies are tailored across our asset classes, we have adopted differentiated ESG integration policies for our five platforms - Forestry, Housing and Infrastructure, New Energy,

-Private Equity, and Strategic Public Equity.
+For this reason, just as our investment strategies are tailored across our asset classes, we have adopted differentiated ESG integration policies for our five platforms - Forestry, Housing and Infrastructure, New Energy, Private Equity, and Strategic Public Equity.
 They are designed to be both practical and meaningful in context and straightforward to implement.

 We recognise the need to measure the impact of our investments.
-Developed in partnership with our external ESG consultants, we have adopted asset class specific evaluation and measurement tools that go beyond quantitative analysis to include a qualitative overlay which aims to promote long-term value creation.
+Developed in partnership with our external ESG consultants, we have adopted asset class specific evaluation and

+1. The UK Woodland Assurance Standard (UKWAS) is an independent certification standard for verifying sustainable woodland management in the UK. measurement tools that go beyond quantitative analysis to include a qualitative overlay which aims to promote long-term value creation.
 In addition, our ESG risk management tool is used by all the investment teams throughout the deal selection process - from selection, evaluation, governance, engagement and stewardship to ensure commitments and deliverables outlined in the asset class policies are met.
 The development of these policies and related tools will allow Gresham House to provide more transparent reporting to our clients by the end of 2020 and aligns us with the requirements outlined in the updated UK Stewardship Code (published in January 2020).